 Step 4- Estimate the Overall Cost of Manufacturing

 Office rent, executive salaries, office supplies, and administrative pay are examples of general and administrative expenses.
+You need to exclude these when calculating the cost of goods manufactured.

 Direct Manufacturing Cost Vs. Indirect Manufacturing Cost